Understanding the CSS Scroll-Timeline API

 For environments where Safari < 17.4 represents a significant share of your audience, the requestAnimationFrame + CSS custom property fallback is covered in detail in how to polyfill scroll-timeline for Safari.

-For the full cross-pillar strategy on @supports guards and polyfill decision trees, see Browser Support and Progressive Enhancement.
+For the full cross-topic strategy on @supports guards and polyfill decision trees, see Browser Support and Progressive Enhancement.

 Gotchas and failure modes